 Application is one of the biggest signs of maturity in the natural realm.
 You don’t just learn what to do – you actually do it and you get better and better at it.
-The refusal to apply learning, results in unemployment!
-In the spiritual realm, it results in being told that you are a baby still needing milk.
+The refusal to apply learning in a job results in unemployment!
+In the spiritual realm, it results in being immature.

 We all have spells of feeling sorry for ourselves.
 The mark of maturity is that you get over it.
 You forgive, you put the past in the past, learn from it, and move forward in life.
 Immature Christians continually blame-shift and feel sorry for themselves.
 If you look at the lives of the disciples after Christ left the earth, it was hard.
 They were persecuted, killed, run out of cities, and lived with very little.
 What you will not see, is them feeling sorry for themselves.
 Instead, like Paul, they rejoiced in their suffering.

 Taking up offenses is the surest way to remain immature as a Christian.
 Perhaps a Christian Leader hurt you and, maybe what they did was truly wrong.
 Unless you are perfect and have never hurt anyone else, you have no excuse to hang on to that and use it as a reason to feel sorry for yourself.
 Yes, you can be hurt and take the time you need to heal.
 However, if you stay there, it is a certain sign of immaturity.
 This life is full of pain and we must learn how to handle it in Christ and then move forward.